The Paramount (Parksville, New York): The fire

 On October 16, 2000, around 3 am the front desk received a call saying there was smoke in the kitchen, she then called 911 because of the report of smoke.
 Over 100 firefighters from 6 different companies responded to the fire, saving it from total destruction but failing to save the lobby, nightclub, kitchen and offices.
 The day before the fire the hotel was running a Jewish educational program, some of them were still staying at the hotel for a bit longer.
 It was a described as a "Nightmare".
 Over 300 guests, some disabled and many seniors, had to be evacuated.

 Sale

 In 2004 The Paramount site was sold after the last operating owner filed for bankruptcy.
 Announced plans to rebuild never came to fruition.
-As of April 2023 the property is again for sale.
-Drone footage posted by the relator shows that the hotel still stands but after two decades of neglect and vandalism little remains but the shells of the buildings.
+The property was again sold for $3.7 million to a Bronx developer who had plans to turn it into an amusement resort.
+This plan also stalled.
+As of June 2025 the estimated demolition cost was $2.5 million.
+There was still no concrete plan on the future of the site and the buildings remained in a derelict state.